tudo-astroparticlephysics/Cor-PlusPlus/README.md

 - - -
 ## Installation
 [CORSIKA](https://www.ikp.kit.edu/corsika/) already contains the last stable version of this module collection.
 When you want to update the version delivered with [CORSIKA](https://www.ikp.kit.edu/corsika/) you need to delete all files in the baack directory and overwrite them with the downloaded files.
-The newest working releases are in the table below.
+The newest working releases that are compatible with your version are in the table below.

+If you want to **upgrade an old [CORSIKA](https://www.ikp.kit.edu/corsika/) verion** that is incompatible with the needed version of Cor++ a patchfile can be provided upon request.

-Additional to compile the source code a compiler with C++11 support is neccesary (gcc > 5.0).
+To compile the source code a compiler with C++11 support is neccesary (gcc > 5.0).

 - - -